sabondano/webrc/_posts/2014-07-15-How-To-Fly-XDrone.md

 7. To fly left, push right joystick to the left.
 To fly right, push right joy stick to the right.

 8. To turn counter clockwise push left joystick to the left.
 To turn clockwise push left joystick to the right.

+**Moving on**

 Now you know the basics on how to fly your XDrone.
 Get as much practice as you can under your belt.
 Once you have mastered hovering, try flying in patterns.
 Start by flying your XDrone in a square pattern, then a circle, then a figure 8.
-After you become an expert at flying in these patterns look for our article on how to do flips and barrel rolls.
+After you become an expert at flying in these patterns look for our lesson on how to do flips and barrel rolls.